Casey Growth Area

 Housing rental payments

-In Casey Growth Area, 23.2% of renting households were paying more than $400 per week in rent in 2011.
+In Casey Growth Area, 7.5% of renting households were paying $450 or more per week in rent in 2016.

 Rental payments can be a better measure of the cost of housing in Casey Growth Area than mortgage repayments because they are not contingent on length of occupancy or equity in the dwelling.

 High rental payments may indicate desirable areas with mobile populations who prefer to rent, or a housing shortage, or gentrification.
 Low rental payments may indicate public housing (check Tenure Type), or areas where low income households move by necessity for a lower cost of living.

 Rental payments are not directly comparable over time because of inflation.
 For comparison of rental payments over time, go to Housing Rental Quartiles.

 'How much does your household pay for this dwelling?' and 'Is this dwelling (owned outright, owned with a mortgage etc.)'